 Also of interest is that Elmhurst has more people living here who work in computers and math than 95% of the places in the US.

+Elmhurst is a somewhat ethnically-diverse city.
 The people who call Elmhurst home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elmhurst residents report their race to be White, followed by Asian.
-Important ancestries of people in Elmhurst include Irish, Italian, Polish, and English.
+Important ancestries of people in Elmhurst include Irish, German, Italian, Polish, and English.

 The most common language spoken in Elmhurst is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.